Notable People

 There is a legitimate complaint to be made about hyper-insider journalism.
 It can confuse proximity with importance and tactical knowledge with wisdom.
 Sherman has worked in that space long enough to invite the criticism.

-But it would still miss something real to dismiss the achievement.
+But it would still miss something important to dismiss the achievement.
 Sherman helped preserve the idea that Congress has to be covered as its own institution, with its own personalities, rhythms, and incentives.
 In an age of presidential fixation, that has public value.

 Punchbowl's official biography says he chronicled the major legislative battles of the Obama, Trump, and Biden presidencies.
 That line is more revealing than it first appears.
 It suggests a reporter who sees the presidency through the legislature as often as the other way around.